antrea-io/antrea/docs/architecture.md

 define the ingress and egress traffic allowed by this policy) will be mapped to Pod IP addresses / IP address ranges.

+Antrea Controller also computes which Nodes need to receive a NetworkPolicy.
 Each Antrea Agent receives only the computed policies which affect Pods running locally on its Node, and directly uses the IP addresses computed by the Controller to create OVS flows enforcing the specified NetworkPolicies.